webpack/webpack-dev-server/examples/cli/web-socket-url/README.md

 _NOTE: replace `<insert local ip>` with your local IP Address._

-You're now able to explicitly define the protocol used with the `public` option (have a look to the config provided in `webpack.config.js`).
+You're now able to explicitly define the protocol used with the `client.webSocketURL` option (have a look to the config provided in `webpack.config.js`).

 ## What Should Happen